toebeann/BepInEx.SupermarketSimulator/README.md

 If you get stuck, refer to the [gib README](https://github.com/toebeann/gib#readme) for help.

-If you're a glutton for punishment and would rather install it manually, follow  you'd rather try to install it manually, follow [the idiot's guide to macOS installation](https://github.com/toebeann/BepInEx.SupermarketSimulator/wiki/Idiot's-guide-to-macOS-installation).
+If you're a glutton for punishment and would rather install it manually, follow [the idiot's guide to macOS installation](https://github.com/toebeann/BepInEx.SupermarketSimulator/wiki/Idiot's-guide-to-macOS-installation).

 ### Full instructions for Windows, Linux and Steam Deck handhelds